 Blue Ribbon Breeder Program

-The Blue Ribbon Kennel Program contributes to the improvement of kennels that are already in good standing with the state.
-Kennels with favorable inspection histories are allowed to apply for Blue Ribbon status, provided that they meet the additional requirements.
+The Blue Ribbon Breeder Program contributes to the improvement of kennels and catteries that are already in good standing with the state.
+Kennels and catteries with favorable inspection histories are allowed to apply for Blue Ribbon status, provided that they meet the additional requirements.
 Continuing education is accessible to all licensees, whether or not they aspire to be a Blue Ribbon facility.
 Blue Ribbon puppies and kittens must be permanently identified and originate from these outstanding facilities.

 Funds for pet spay and neuter programs are also administered through the Missouri Department of Agriculture.
 Donations from the sale of “I’m Pet Friendly” specialty license plates generate the grant money awarded by a three-member panel.
 Those grants are then distributed to selected agencies for their efforts to help reduce the number of unwanted animals through local and regional spay and neuter initiatives.

 Puppy Protection Trust Fund